viaacode/avo-data-migration/README.md

 * Step 12: copy news from avo1 to avo2 app.content
 * Step 13: copy content id's from avo2 to avo1 reference_content_ids
-* Step 13: copy news body from avo1 to avo2 app.content from exportContentNews view in avo1
+* Step 13: copy news body from avo1 to avo2 app.content_blocks from exportContentNews view in avo1

 ## Finalizing